open-telemetry/opentelemetry-java-instrumentation/instrumentation/servlet/README.md

 We support Servlet API starting from version 2.2.
 But various instrumentations apply to different versions of the API.
-They are divided into 3 sub-modules:
+They are divided into several sub-modules:

 `servlet-common` contains instrumentations applicable to all API versions that we support.

 `servlet-2.2` contains instrumentations applicable to Servlet API 2.2, but not to to 3+.

+`servlet-3/servlet-3-common` contains instrumentations that are applicable to Servlet API 3.0 or newer.

+`servlet-3/servlet-3.0` contains instrumentations that require Servlet API 3.0, but lower than 3.1.

-`servlet-3.0` contains instrumentations that require Servlet API 3.0 or newer.
+`servlet-3/servlet-3.1` contains instrumentations that require Servlet API 3.1 or newer.

 ## Implementation details